preethan-bh/quantum-simulations/README.md

 # Quantum Circuit Simulation using MATLAB

-This project simulates quantum circuits using MATLAB, including the creation of Bell states.
+This project simulates quantum circuits using MATLAB, including the creation of Bell states and simulation of conceptual Algorithms.

 ## Concepts implemented